-The Industrial Engineering program was established in 1960 as the first Engineering program at St. Mary’s.
-It is the only industrial engineering program in San Antonio.
+The Industrial Engineering program was established in 1960 as the first Engineering program at St. Mary’s, and is the only industrial engineering program in San Antonio.
 Industrial engineers apply mathematics and other creative problem solving techniques to improve efficiency and productivity in the manufacturing and service industries.

 Industrial Engineering students learn probability, optimization, economic analysis, six-sigma quality, lean production and manufacturing, supply chain management, and ergonomics.